 $25,000 x 0.2 = $5,000

 $1,000 savings!
-Not too shabby, eh?
-All that extra money in exchange for you doing a little book keeping.
+All that extra money in exchange for you getting organized and keeping records.
 I’d say it’s well worth your while.

 If I lost you in the numbers, stay focused on the $1,000 savings and consider hiring an accountant.
 You’ll almost definitely pay off their services with the money you save.

 Personal Trainer Tax Deductions That Add Up

 If you want to deduct business expenses from your income you need to keep a record of your spending.
 You can save paper and digital receipts separately (paper in a folder and digital on the computer) or combine them into one place.
 You can also use an application on your smartphone.

 1. Print all online receipts to place in a physical folder.

 2. Scan paper receipts to save to your computer.